 Timeline For Passage Of The 2021 Gaming Act

 The crown jewel of the 2021 Gaming Act in Arizona is the legalization and authorization of sports betting, both on- and off-reservation.
-Sports betting will be allowed on tribal lands under the amended Arizona Gaming Compact and off-reservation through licensure under the 2021 Gaming Act.
+Sports betting is allowed on tribal lands under the amended Arizona Gaming Compact and off-reservation through licensure under the 2021 Gaming Act.
 This includes online sports betting through browsers and mobile betting apps.
 It took some time, though, to successfully pass online betting laws in Arizona.

 Senate Bill 1163 (Sen. Sonny Borrelli) proposed giving Indian tribes the sole authority to operate sports betting on-reservation and remotely by the kiosk.
 The bill passed the Senate Appropriations Committee on Feb.
 26, but lost momentum under stiff opposition from several tribes engaged in tribal compact negotiations.